RockhurstHS/STEAM-Blog/_posts/2015-09-02-Why-Put-the-A-in-STEAM.md

 ---
 <blockquote>Should we be a "STEAM" school or a "STEM" school?
 That is the question.</blockquote>

 When we sat down at the end of last school year to lay the groundwork for this year's STEM initiative, it was proposed that we should be a STEAM school.
 I have to admit.
-At the time STEAM sounded odd to me.
-STEM is the more familiar of the two buzz words, one I had seen often in social media emphasizing the importance of energizing youth interest in the STEM fields.
-The idea is to drive today's youth to acquire skills that are high in demand in the projected future career fields.
+The term "STEAM" sounded odd at first.
+To me, STEM is the more familiar of the two buzz words, one I had seen often in social media that emphasizes the need to fill future STEM jobs with American talent.
+In fact, it is a matter of national security that we may lose many of our high tech jobs to overseas workers. -->insert stats here<--

+The goal is to energize youth interests in STEM fields.
+The future is projected to offer new STEM jobs at the higher rates of growths than any other field